charkes/hypercard-center/HyperTalkReference/commands/enterInField.md

 enterInField
 </pre></code>

-HyperCard sends the <code>enterInField</code> command to a field when the user presses Enter and the insertion point is in the field. <code><pre>
+HyperCard sends the <code>enterInField</code> command to a field when the user presses Enter and the insertion point is in the field.
-</pre></code>

-This<code> </code>command saves the results of any changes the user or a handler makes to a field and closes the field.
+This command saves the results of any changes the user or a handler makes to a field and closes the field.

 HyperCard sends a <code>closeField</code> message if the user made changes to the text or sends <code>exitField</code> if the user did not make any changes).

 You can handle the <code>enterInField</code> message as follows: